Eilis O'Hanlon: Personal life

 O'Hanlon is the daughter of Sam and Tess (née Cahill) O'Hanlon, and her uncle was the late Joe Cahill, a senior figure in the Irish Republican Army from the 1940s onwards.
-Her elder sister was the late Provisional Irish Republican Army member and Sinn Féin politician, Siobhán O'Hanlon.
+Her elder sister was the late Provisional Irish Republican Army member and Sinn Féin politician, Siobhán O'Hanlon and she is a cousin of the Labour party senator Máiriá Cahill.
 The two sisters remained estranged at the time of Siobhán's death from breast cancer, due to Eilis's criticism of Sinn Féin.